(one synonym : Plusia agens Felder & Rogenhofer, 1875)

 The Caterpillar of this species is black with yellow spots and a yellow head.
 The caterpillar has been found feeding on :

 The adult moth is brown with a darker diagonal mark across each forewing.
-The forewings look as though they had a slice cut away from each of the inner margins The moths have a wingspan of about 2.5 cms.
+The forewings look as though they had a slice cut away from each of the hind margins The moths have a wingspan of about 2.5 cms.

 The species occurs over south-east Asia, including